Rithmomachia: History

 Little is known about the origin of the game.
 Medieval writers attributed it to Pythagoras, but no trace of it has been discovered in Greek literature.
-The earliest surviving mentions of it is are from the early 11th century, suggesting it was created in the late 10th or early 11th century.
+The earliest surviving mentions of it are from the early 11th century, suggesting it was created in the late 10th or early 11th century.
 The name and its many variations are from Greek; it is unclear whether this was due to being created by a rare Western European with a classical education that involved learning Greek, or if the game had a genuine origin in Greece and the Greek-speaking Byzantine Empire of the period.

-The first written evidence of Rithmomachia dates to around 1030, when a monk named Asilo created a game that illustrated the number theory of Boethius' De institutione arithmetica, for the students of monastery schools.
+The first written evidence of Rithmomachia dates to around 1030, when a monk named Asilo (probably the future Bishop Adalbero of Würzburg) created a game that illustrated the number theory of Boethius' De institutione arithmetica, for the students of monastery schools.
 De institutione arithmetica was the standard textbook for instruction in arithmetics in the period for those lucky enough to receive a medieval education.
 The rules of the game were improved and spelled out more shortly thereafter by another monk, Hermannus Contractus (1013–1054) from Reichenau, and in the school of Liège.
 In the following centuries, Rithmomachia spread through schools and monasteries in the southern parts of Germany and France.
 It was used mainly as a teaching aid, but gradually intellectuals started to play it for pleasure.
 In the 13th century Rithmomachia came to England, where famous mathematician Thomas Bradwardine wrote a text about it.
 Even Roger Bacon recommended Rithmomachia to his students, while Sir Thomas More let the inhabitants described in the book Utopia play it for recreation.
-The game was well enough known as to justify printed treatises in Latin, French, Italian, and German, in the sixteenth century.
+The game was known well enough to justify printed treatises in Latin, French, Italian, and German, in the sixteenth century.
 Two notices advertising a game set for sale have been found, one in Paris (1556) and the other in London (1563).
 Nevertheless, no archaeological evidence of the game (such as playing boards) has survived from the medieval and early modern periods, in contrast to many other board games.